cyberparra/ScarabotEDU/README.md

 # ScaraBot Evo
-ScaraBot Evolution is a drawing DIY robot controlled by microbit The ScaraBot Evo is formed by two main parts:
+ScaraBot Evolution is a drawing DIY robot controlled by a BBC microbit card.
+It has a pen holder cylinder, where you can insert a marker pen.
+A servo motor is used to control the pen lift.
+To allow up and down movement, the pen must have a thick ring that comes into contact with the servo motor arm

+The ScaraBot Evo is formed by two main parts:
 - ScaraBot EVO robot
 - ScaraBot Radio Controller